-Both of the them can evenly distribute the fill and prevent it from shifting.
-With 3D chambers baffle box construction can trap more air and prevent heat loss, so usually it is used in winter comforters.
-If you tend to be a colder sleeper or you live in a cold climate, a baffle box comforter will be a great choice.
+Both the baffle box and sewn-through styles can make sure the fill is properly distributed and prevent it from shifting.
+With its 3D chambers, the baffle box construction can trap more air and prevent heat loss, so it is more commonly used in winter comforters.
+If you tend to get cold often during sleep or live in a colder region, a baffle box comforter will be a great choice.